BrendanParmer/Block-On/README.md

 ## How to use

-* Make sure you're using Blender 3.0-3.3.
-Version 3.4 is not currently supported
+* Make sure you're using Blender 3.0-3.4.
 * Download the file `block_on.py`.
 There are a couple different methods to do this on GitHub:
   1. **Good 'ole copy-paste:** copy the contents of the python file.
 Open up Blender and go to the scripting tab.
 Create a new script, and paste the file.
 From here you can save the file as `block_on.py` in your preferred location.
   2. Open up the file in GitHub and click on the button that says Raw.
 From here, you right-click to save the page to your Downloads folder.
 If using Windows, switch the filetype from Text Document to All Files.
 Make sure it is named `block_on.py`, and save it.